-Specialize > Technologies > Publish-Tech > Publish Diagram as Pattern Use a Pattern:
+Choose the ribbon option "Specialize > Technologies > Publish Technology > Publish Diagram as Pattern"

+Use a Pattern:

-Start > Desktop > Share > Resources > Patterns <pattern group> > Right-click on Pattern name > Add Pattern to Diagram Usage of Patterns can be applied in a wide range Patterns of situations from business to technology architecture, but are always used to apply a common solution to any number of problems or contexts that on the surface might appear quite different.
+In the Browser window select "Resources > Patterns > <pattern group> > Right-click on Pattern name > Add Pattern to Diagram" Usage of Patterns can be applied in a wide range Patterns of situations from business to technology architecture, but are always used to apply a common solution to any number of problems or contexts that on the surface might appear quite different.
 Enterprise Architect has provided a useful mechanism for mining Patterns, which means that any diagram can be published as a Pattern and then reused in the same or a different context.
 An example of a Pattern and its usage might be a Pattern articulating the relationship between Drivers, Goals, Objectives and Measures.
 An existing diagram could be published as a Pattern and then any business architecture could reuse the Pattern by simply dragging it onto an empty diagram.
-Options for Patterns Patterns are most commonly available from the Resources window but are also sometimes built into technologies and made available from a Toolbox page.
+Options for Patterns Patterns are most commonly available from the 'Resources' tab of the Browser window but are also sometimes built into technologies and made available from a Toolbox page.
 There are a number of options available when publishing a Pattern, including the ability to describe the details of the Pattern overall and to include notes for each of the elements that make up the Pattern.

 Relationship Matrix

 Getting to Know the Relationship Matrix

 Introducing the Relationship Matrix

-The Relationship Matrix is a tool for visualizing the way that Requirements are related to each other and to other elements in the model in a visually compelling view resembling a matrix or spreadsheet.
-It can be used to view the relationship between Stakeholders and their Requirements, how Use Cases are related to Business Requirements or Functional Requirements, how Capabilities are related to Business Drivers, which Components implement a set of Requirements, and more.
-Any number of matrices can be defined quickly and then saved to be viewed in workshops or included in documentation generated automatically from the model or exported to a spreadsheet file.
+The Relationship Matrix provides a visualizing compelling matrix-style view for a convenient analysis of the way that Requirements are related to each other and to other elements in the model.
+It can be used to view the relationships between Stakeholders and their Requirements, how Use Cases are related to Business Requirements or Functional Requirements, how Capabilities are related to Business Drivers, which Components implement a set of Requirements, and more.
+Any number of matrices can be defined quickly and then saved to be viewed in workshops, or included in documentation generated automatically from the model or exported to a spreadsheet file.
 When a matrix is created, connections can be viewed by placing the Requirements on one axis of the matrix and the connected elements on the other axis, then the cells of the matrix will indicate the direction

-Target + REQ015 - Process Credit Card Payment REQ018 - Report on User Account REQ011 - Manage User Accounts REQ012 - Provide Online Sales REQ013 - Manage Deliveries REQ019 - Manage Inventory REQ014 - ShoppingBasket REQ021 - List Stock Levels REQ020 - Receive Books REQ017 - Remove User REQ016 - Add Users + Source Add New Titles Add To Shopping Basket Î Î Close Account Ŷ Create Account Create Orders Î Delete User
+Target + REQ015 - Process Credit Card Payment REQ018 - Report on User Account REQ011 - Manage User Accounts REQ012 - Provide Online Sales REQ013 - Manage Deliveries REQ019 - Manage Inventory REQ021 - List Stock Levels REQ014 - ShoppingBasket REQ020 - Receive Books REQ017 - Remove User REQ016 - Add Users + Source Add New Titles Add To Shopping Basket Î Î Close Account Ŷ Create Account Create Orders Ť Delete User

 of the relationship.

 Usage of the Relationship Matrix To display the relationships that exist between elements - such as which Requirements are realized by which Use Cases - in two Packages in a visually compelling matrix.
 It is useful in analyzing missing elements or relationships; for example, to determine which Requirements are not realized by any Use Case, or which Components do not have corresponding Requirements or Use Cases.
 It is particularly useful in workshops with Business Stakeholders who might not be familiar with seeing Requirements in Trace diagrams.
-Options for the Relationship Matrix There are a range of options that can be set for the matrix including saving it to the Resources window or to a CSV format for opening in a spreadsheet.
-The appearance of the matrix can also be altered by sorting the elements, showing an outline numbering view, and suppressing Package names.
+Options for the Relationship Matrix There is a range of options that can be set for the Relationship Matrix, including saving it to the 'Resources' tab of the Browser window or to a CSV format for opening in a spreadsheet.
+The appearance of the Relationship Matrix can also be altered by sorting the elements, showing an outline numbering view, and suppressing Package names.
 These items are available from the Options button on the Relationship Matrix.